puneetsl/Romadeva/README.md

 ## How to use ##

 * For Backend-source use makefile to compile and run it using <p>
-$./translpsl "Meraa Bhaarat Mahaan"
+$./translpsl "Meraa Bhaarat Mahaan"<p>
+Output: मेरा भारत महान
-* You can also install this tool using romadeva_0.0.33-1_amd64.deb, to test it out
+* You can also install this tool using romadeva_0.0.33-1_amd64.deb (only for 64 bit systems), to test it out

 ## Disclaimer ##